Description

 - Create a dictionary to store the last occurrence of each character: Iterate through the string

-dictionary with the index of the last occurrence of each character. - Initialize variables: Create a list
+sand populate thelastIdxdictionary with the index of the last occurrence of each character. - Initialize variables: Create a list

-to track the current end of the partition and the starting index of the next partition, respectively. - Iterate through the string: For each character in the string, update
+resto store the lengths of the partitions, and two variablescurLastandaccuto track the current end of the partition and the starting index of the next partition, respectively. - Iterate through the string: For each character in the string, update

-to be the maximum of its current value and the last occurrence of the current character. - Partition the string: When the current index equals
+curLastto be the maximum of its current value and the last occurrence of the current character. - Partition the string: When the current index equals

-, it means the current partition ends here.
-Append the length of the partition tores
+curLast, it means the current partition ends here.
+Append the length of the partition toresand updateaccuto be the index of the next character. - Return the result: The

-list will contain the lengths of all partitions.
+reslist will contain the lengths of all partitions.

 Complexity